Skip to main content

 Background

 Viscoelastic Response (VisR) imaging, a non-ionizing and non-invasive ultrasonic imaging technology, used to estimate the viscoelastic properties of tissue.
 VisR is performed by exciting tissue with multiple acoustic radiation force (ARF) impulses.
-The resulting displacement is then captured, using standard ultrasonic motion tracking techniques, and fit to the mass-spring-damper (MSD) model.
+The resulting on-axis displacements over time are then captured, using standard ultrasonic motion tracking techniques, and fit to a one-dimensional mass-spring-damper (MSD) model.
 An animation of this procedure is shown in Figure 1.

 Figure 1.
 Animation of VisR beam sequence.
 Points on the plot show samples and the black line represents the MSD model fit to the data.